Thermodynamics and weak cosmic censorship conjecture in the Kerr-AdS black hole: Thermodynamics and weak cosmic censorship conjecture in the normal phase space

-From the Eq.(\ref{eq:s0233}), we can also check that the second law of thermodynamics in Kerr-AdS black hole, which states that the entropy of the black holes never decrease.
-The process that a fermion drops into the black hole is irreversible, thus the entropy of the black hole should increase.

 For the extremal black holes, the inner horizon and outer horizon coincide and the temperature vanishes at the horizon.
-From Eq.(\ref{T}), we can get the radius of the extremal black hole, that is \be r_{extreme}=\frac{\sqrt{-a^2+\sqrt{a^4+14 a^2 l^2+l^4}-l^2}}{\sqrt{6}}. \ee The second law of the extremal black holes is meaningless for the temperature of the thermodynamics system vanishes.
-In fact, from Eq.(\ref{prts}), we can know that the variation of the entropy is divergent in this case.
+From Eq.(\ref{T}), we can get the radius of the extremal black hole as \be r_{extreme}=\frac{\sqrt{-a^2+\sqrt{a^4+14 a^2 l^2+l^4}-l^2}}{\sqrt{6}}. \ee The second law of thermodynamics for the extremal black holes is meaningless for the temperature vanishes.
+In fact, from Eq.(\ref{prts}), we know that the variation of the entropy is divergent in this case.
 For the non-extremal black hole, the temperature is larger than zero for $r>r_{extreme}$, thus $dS$ in Eq.(\ref{eq:s0233}) is positive, implying that the second law of thermodynamics is also valid in the normal phase space for the non-extremal Kerr-AdS black holes.